AshelynAllred/AshelynAllred/README.md

 My name is Ashelyn!
 (I'll let you guess what my last name is)

-My day job requires me to frequently write scripts with a modified program-specific Visual Basic (Cabinet Vision), and the occasiona powershell/batch file.
+My day job requires me to frequently write scripts with a modified program-specific Visual Basic (Cabinet Vision), and the occasional powershell/batch file.
 I really enjoy frontend development and spend a lot of time making things look pretty.
 In the past, I've contributed to developments written in C#, Java, JavaScript, and Python, mostly mods for games I enjoy playing, standalone game developments (e.g., in Godot or Unity), or just neat little tools to make my day to day easier.